 6. It encourages better self-discipline.

-While making your bed may seem like a small or insignificant act, it can actually create a sense of accomplishment as you continue to work towards turning an everyday habit into something more positive and for the long-term.
-In turn, this may encourage even more positive lifestyle changes, creating better habits, or being more proactive in your life.
+While making your bed may seem like a small or insignificant act, it can actually create a sense of accomplishment as you continue to work towards turning an everyday habit into something more positive and for the long term.

 Retired US Navy Admiral, William McRaven, might have summed it up best in his book, Make Your Bed: Little Things That Can Change Your Life…And Maybe the World, and during his University of Texas commencement speech in 2014: